Tavanic, 500 mg 10 pcs

 – development of drug resistance in bacteria.

-Hypotension has been associated with rapid or bolus IV administration of levofloxacin.
-Levofloxacin should be administered slowly, over 60 to 90 minutes.
+Hypotension has been associated with rapid or intravenous bolus administration of levofloxacin.
+Levofloxacin should be administered slowly over 60 to 90 minutes.

-Crystalluria and cylinduria have been reported with fluoroquinolones, including levofloxacin.
-Therefore, adequate hydration should be maintained in patients during treatment with levofloxacin to avoid excessive concentrated urine.
+Crystalluria and cylindruria have been reported with fluoroquinolones, including levofloxacin.
+Therefore, during treatment with levofloxacin, it is necessary to maintain adequate hydration in patients to avoid the formation of excessively concentrated urine.

-Because clinical trials are conducted with a different set of conditions, the incidence of adverse reactions observed in these trials cannot be directly compared with the incidence in other clinical trials and predict the occurrence of adverse effects in clinical practice.
+Because clinical trials are conducted with a different set of conditions, the incidence of adverse reactions observed in these studies cannot be directly compared with the incidence of other clinical trials and cannot predict the occurrence of adverse effects in clinical practice.

-The data are from 29 pooled phase 3 clinical trials (n=7537).
-The mean age of patients was 50 years (approximately 74% of patients were younger than 65 years), 50% were male, 71% were Caucasian, and 19% were dark-skinned.
-Patients received levofloxacin for treatment of various infections at a dose of 750 mg once daily, 250 mg once daily, or 500 mg twice daily.
-The duration of therapy was usually 3-14 days (10 days on average).
+Data from 29 pooled phase 3 clinical trials (n=7537) are presented.
+The average age of patients is 50 years (approximately 74% of patients are younger than 65 years), 50% are male, 71% are Caucasian, and 19% are black.
+Patients received levofloxacin for the treatment of various infections at a dose of 750 mg once daily, 250 mg once daily, or 500 mg twice daily.
+The duration of therapy was usually 3–14 days (average 10 days).

-Nervous system and sensory organs: Headache (6%), dizziness (3%), insomnia1 (4%); 0.1-1% – anxiety, agitation, confusion, depression, hallucinations, nightmares1, sleep disturbance1, anorexia, unusual dreams1, tremors, seizures, paresthesia, vertigo, hypertension, hyperkinesis, movement coordination disorders, sleepiness1, syncope.
+From the nervous system and sensory organs: headache (6%), dizziness (3%), insomnia1 (4%); 0.1–1% – anxiety, agitation, confusion, depression, hallucinations, nightmares1, sleep disturbance1, anorexia, unusual dreams1, tremors, convulsions, paresthesia, vertigo, hypertension, hyperkinesis, impaired coordination of movements, drowsiness1, fainting.

-Cardiovascular system and blood: 0.1-1% – anemia, arrhythmia, palpitations, cardiac arrest, supraventricular tachycardia, phlebitis, nasal bleeding, thrombocytopenia, granulocytopenia.
+From the cardiovascular system and blood: 0.1–1% – anemia, arrhythmia, palpitations, cardiac arrest, supraventricular tachycardia, phlebitis, epistaxis, thrombocytopenia, granulocytopenia.

-In clinical trials, ophthalmologic abnormalities, including cataracts and multiple pitting of the lens, have been reported in patients treated with fluoroquinolones, including levofloxacin, when multiple doses are used.
-A correlation between these phenomena and drug intake has not been established.
+In repeated-dose clinical trials, ophthalmic abnormalities, including cataracts and multiple focal lens opacities, were observed in patients treated with fluoroquinolones, including levofloxacin.
+The relationship between these phenomena and drug intake has not been established.

 1 N=7274.